 Feynman was full of vitality and made numerous contributions, not limited to physics, throughout his lifetime.
 He inspired people.
-Despite many knocks, including the death of his first young wife and the guilt of working on the atomic bomb, he continued to live passionately.
+Despite many knocks, including the death of his first young wife, he continued to live passionately.
 He rejected rules and norms that didn’t serve this higher purpose.
 He enjoyed himself.

 Aren’t we more likely to take care of our bodies and minds when we feel human?
 When we celebrate our souls, and value our own lives over productivity, efficiency, decorum, following rules?

 Why does time seem to pass more quickly as we age?
 The days and months and years blur together.
-The reason, Dustin Garis says in a Ted Talk, is not that our memory fades.
+The reason, Dustin Garis says, is not that our memory fades.
 It’s that we pursue fewer memorable experiences.